Chirag-Naik666/classification/README.md

    Scaling the numeric value and "get_dummies" on the categorical variables

 3) **Building Various Classification models-**
-   Various algorithms like Naive Bayes, SVM, Linear Discriminant Analysis also boosting algorithms like Adaboost and XG boost are used.
+   Various algorithms like Naive Bayes, SVM, Linear Discriminant Analysis, KNN also boosting algorithms like Adaboost and XG boost are used.

 4) **Selection of the Best Model-**
    ALL the models are compared on their precision and recall on both training and testing dataset. the best one is chosen after proper evaluation.

 ### Conclusion-
-Linear Discriminant Analysis algorithm is used for the prediction.
+Adaboost yeilds us the best results.

 ![Confusion Matrix](https://github.com/Chirag-Naik666/classification/blob/main/confusion_matrix.JPG)